harshit158/obsidian-notes/ML/Time Series.md

 	- Measures the relationship between a variable's current value and its past values
 	- Can't use OLS (linear regression) since autocorrelation violates independence assumption [[Linear Regression#^320904]]

 ---
+### Components of a Time Series
+1. Trend
+2. Seasonality
+3. Cycle
+4. Irregularities / Noise

+We generally decompose a given time series into these components and then analyse them separately

+🥊  How to identify seasonality / period of a time series ?
+- Visually by looking at the plot
+- Logically based on the meaning of the variable
+- Plug in the different periods and see the result of downstream tasks

+---
 ### Approaches for Time Series Prediction
 - Statistical Methods [[Time Series#^2c75e3]]